Learn more about Japanese Honeysuckle

 In fire-adapted communities, spring prescribed burns greatly reduced Japanese honeysuckle coverage and crown volume.
 Repeated fires reduced honeysuckle by as much as 50 percent over a single burn.
 A previously burned population of honeysuckle will recover after several years if fire is excluded during this time.
 By reducing honeysuckle coverage with fire, refined herbicide treatments may be applied, if considered necessary, using less chemical.
 Because Japanese honeysuckle is semi-evergreen, it will continue to photosynthesize after surrounding deciduous vegetation is dormant.
 This condition allows managers to detect the amount of infestation, and allows for treatment of the infestation with herbicides without damage to the dormant vegetation.

 Glyphosate herbicide (tradename Roundup) is the recommended treatment for this honeysuckle.
 A 1.5- to 2-percent solution (2 to 2.6 ounces of Roundup/gallon water) applied as a spray to the foliage will effectively eradicate Japanese honeysuckle.
 The herbicide should be applied after surrounding vegetation has become dormant in autumn but before a hard freeze (25 degrees F).
 Roundup should be applied carefully by hand sprayer, and spray coverage should be uniform and complete.
 Do not spray so heavily that the herbicide drips off the target species.
 Retreatment may be necessary for plants that are missed because of dense growth.
-Although glyphosate is effective when used during the growing season, use at this time is not recommended in natural areas because of the potential harm to nontarget plants.
+Although glyphosate is effective when used during the growing season, use at this time is not recommended in natural communities because of the potential harm to non-target plants.
 Foliar application of herbicides will be less effective prior to early summer (July 4) because early season shoot elongation will limit the transfer of chemical to the root system.
-Glyphosate is non-selective, so care should be taken to avoid contacting nontarget species.
-Nontarget plants will be important in recolonizing the site after Japanese honeysuckle is controlled.
+Glyphosate is non-selective, so care should be taken to avoid contacting non-target species.
+Non-target plants will be important in recolonizing the site after Japanese honeysuckle is controlled.
 Crossbow, a formulation of triclopyr and 2,4-D, is also a very effective herbicide that controls Japanese honeysuckle.
 Crossbow should be mixed according to label instructions for foliar application and applied as a foliar spray.
 It may be applied at dormant periods, like glyphosate, and precautions given above for glyphosate should be followed when using Crossbow.
 Either herbicide should be applied while backing away from the treated area to avoid walking through the wet herbicide.
 Garlon 3A and Garlon 4 (triclopyr) are also effective in foliar applications.
-By law, herbicides only may be applied according to label instructions and by licensed herbicide applicators or operators when working on public properties.
+By law, herbicides may only be applied according to label instructions and by licensed herbicide applicators or operators when working on public properties.

 Mechanical cutting of aerial vines, followed by cut-surface herbicide treatment can be effective and minimizes the risk of spray drift.
 Undiluted Garlon 4 or a 20-percent solution of Roundup should be applied to cut stems immediately following cutting.
+(Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).

 In fire-adapted communities, periodic spring burning should control this species.